What are the Facts About ARFID?

 Take a short self-assessment.

 Call to schedule a free consultation

-Our ERC Master’s-level clinicians are specially-trained and can speak with you about your concerns.
+At Eating Recovery Center, our Master’s-level clinicians are specially-trained and can speak with you about your concerns.
 Please call us at 877-825-8584 to schedule a free consultation.